“You don’t take a photograph, you make it.” - Ansel Adams

 My passion for photography began with a Kodak Instamatic, a gift from my godmother, which I eagerly used to capture the world around me at age 8.
 This early fascination led me to join our school photography club in the 1970s, initiated by our inspiring teacher, Rolf Bruns.
 Known for his chain-smoking habit, Bruns was a dedicated math, physics, and geography teacher who also ran the club, giving us the rare opportunity to explore the magic of analog photography.

-But now, I’m back to my roots and focusing on photography with my Zeiss Ikon Ikonta 521/2, viewfinder 537/2, yellow filter Carl Zeiss, and cable remote trigger.
+But now, I’m back to my roots and focusing on photography with my Zeiss Ikon Ikonta 521/2, viewfinder 537/2, yellow filter by Carl Zeiss, and cable remote trigger.

 My Collections on Flickr.